roynwu/roynwu.github.io/penn-cloud/index.md

 # PennCloud: Distributed Cloud Platform

 This repository contains implementation of a distributed software system.
-The goal is to design a small clone of Google Apps that primary consists of just two key apps: webmail and storage (similar to Gmail and Google Drive) and leaves out other fancy optics.
+The goal is to design a mini clone of Google Apps that primary consists of just two key apps: webmail and storage (similar to Gmail and Google Drive) and leaves out other fancy optics.
 The key components includes a web frontend and a key-value store backend.
 This work was done in collaboration with Thomas Donnelly, Katrina Ashton, and Jacob Glenn.

 <!-- [**[paper](report.pdf)**] [**[code](https://github.com/roynwu/Artificial-Anime-Character-Design)**] -->